 • Do I have to be enrolled as a student at Manhattan College to be a part of Detachment 560?

-No!
-Detachment 560 (Manhattan College) has cadets from several "crosstown" schools in the New York City Area.
-Click here for comprehensive list of cross towns.
+No, you do not have to attend Manhattan College to enroll in Air Force ROTC Detachment 560.
+We have cadets from several "crosstown" schools in the New York City Area.
+Click here for a comprehensive list of our schools.

 • What do I need to do to join?

-To be eligible, you must be enrolled as a full-time student (12 credit hours) at Manhattan College or one of our cross-town campuses.
+To be eligible, you must be enrolled as a full-time student (12 credit hours) at Manhattan College or one of our 13 crosstown campuses.
 To join click here for our application process.

 • Do I have to join Air Force ROTC as a freshman?

-No. Any student with at least three years remaining in their studies are eligible to join Air Force ROTC.
-Please give us a call at (718) 862-7201 and we'll determine if you have enough time remaining in your studies to complete Air Force ROTC.
+No. Any student with at least three years remaining in their studies, or who can dedicate 5 consecutive full-time semesters, is eligible to join.
+Please call us at (718) 862-7201 so we can determine if you have enough time remaining in your studies to complete Air Force ROTC.

 • What jobs does the Air Force and Space Force have?

-If there is a job in the civilan sector, something similar exists in the Air Force and/or Space Force.
+If there is a job in the civilian sector, something similar exists in the Air Force and Space Force.
 Check out the Air Force Career Page for more details.

 • Are there any restrictions as to what students select as their academic major?

 No restrictions at all.
-In fact, you are encouraged to take a curriculum you are interested in and in which you have the capability to do well.
+In fact, you are encouraged to take a curriculum you are interested in and in which you have the capability to succeed.

 • What is an example of a typical Friday Schedule?

-Detachment 560 generally follows Manhattan College's academic calendar.
 All of our training sessions take place on Fridays.
-Students must make every effort to arrange their academic schedules to be completely open on Fridays so that they can be on the Manhattan College campus for the entire day.
-Mandatory activities typically start at 8:30 AM end by 5:30 PM.
-Extracurricular activities such as Honor Guard, Arnold Air Society, and i5 Space Force Club can run later.
+Students must make every effort to arrange their academic schedules to be completely open on Fridays, studying their academic majors from Monday through Thursday, so they can be on the Manhattan College campus for the entire day on Friday.
+Mandatory activities start between 7:30 and 9:30 AM and end by 5:30 PM.
+Most students stay later to participate in extracurricular activities, seek additional training and mentorship, or simply get together for dinner or other morale-boosting events.

 • Will I have to go to boot camp?

 AFROTC cadets participate in a two-week training program during the summer between their second and third year in AFROTC.
-This two-week program is called "Field Training" and it is the AFROTC equivalent of boot camp.
-You will spend your first two years in the AFROTC program learning the skills that you will need in order to be successful at Field Training.
-Field Training takes place at Maxwell Air Force Base in Montgomery, Alabama.
+This two-week program is called "Field Training" and it is the AFROTC equivalent of boot camp, or, as the Air Force and Space Force call it, Basic Military Training.
+You will spend your first two years in the AFROTC program learning the skills that you will need to be successful at Field Training, which takes place at Maxwell Air Force Base in Montgomery, Alabama.
 While you are at Field Training, you will receive career orientation, survival training, weapons familiarization, physical training, and familiarization with the organization and function of an Air Force and Space Force base.

 • Do I have to sign an active duty contract in order to join?